jananaum7/Portfolio/README.md

 # Welcome to My Portfolio!
 ## Introduction
-Hi, my name is Janatul, I usually just go by Jana!
-This portfolio showcases my work in Python programming, data analysis, Excel (including VBA), SQL, ETL pipelines, and more.
-Below, you’ll find an overview of projects and assignments where I leveraged tools and technologies like Python, Excel, and SQL to extract insights, clean data, and develop effective solutions.
+Hi, my name is Janatul, but I usually go by Jana!

+Welcome to my portfolio!
+Here, you’ll find a collection of my work in Python programming, data analysis, Excel, SQL, ETL pipelines, and data visualizations.

+I enjoy working with tools like Excel, SQL, and Python to uncover insights, clean and transform data, and develop impactful solutions.
+Whether it’s designing interactive dashboards, crafting SQL queries, or building end-to-end ETL pipelines, I thrive on turning raw data into meaningful results.

+Below, you’ll find an overview of projects and assignments where I’ve applied my skills to:
+1. Visualize data in a clear and accessible way to inform decisions.
+2. Write efficient SQL queries to extract, analyze, and manipulate data.
+3. Clean and organize datasets in Excel to prepare them for analysis.
+Through these projects, I’ve honed my technical skills and developed a passion for creating solutions that combine the power of data with clear communication and actionable insights.

 ## Projects & Assignments